SvenTo/steampipe-plugin-cf/docs/index.md

 ### Install

-Download latest release from [GitHub](https://github.com/SvenTo/steampipe-plugin-cf/releases/).
+Download the latest release from [GitHub](https://github.com/SvenTo/steampipe-plugin-cf/releases/).

 Unzip and install the plugin: